Q. How do I make a reservation?

 - Feline Leukemia

 ** Proof of vaccines MUST be submitted before your pet's arrival.
 Your veterinarian can easily email or fax this information.
-You can also upload it to your customer profile by taking a photo on your cellphone.
+You can also upload it to your customer profile by taking a photo on your cellphone or texting it to us.

 Email - [email protected]